lpego/cybo/README.md

 <!-- ### ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ### -->
 # Known bugs 🐛
+Refreshing the OAuth2 token does not work from interactive session (aka Jupyter notebook)...
+Works only if launched from CLI, i.e. `python scripts/OAuth_token_refresh.py`

 If the the `.csv` export contains empty values for certain variables (e.g. "What webinars are you interested in?"), it will throw an error; could fix it with a `try` construct but seems unnecessary at this point...

 In dev container `LaTeX-custom-devcontainer`, on Windows the SSH agent doesn't communicate correctly with Docker, so authentication doesn't currently work (e.g. github).